lacuna/bifurcan/doc/benchmarks.md

 ![](../benchmarks/images/map_union.png)

 Equality checks are benchmarked by taking two identical collections, and then altering a single, random element for each benchmark run.
 Discovering the collections are not equal should require, on average, examining half of the elements.
+However, `PersistentTrieMap` maintains an incremental hash value which makes the equality check near-instant.

-However, both `Map` and `IntMap` also use their structure to perform equality checks.
+`Map` and `IntMap` do not maintain incremental hash values, but instead use their structure to perform equality checks.
 If any node's distribution of entries or children differs, it can short-circuit and immediately return false.

 ![](../benchmarks/images/map_equals.png)